If you have answered yes to these questions, the estimation of soil organic carbon sequestration using measurement and models method

 Proponents can generally nominate the intervals of their reporting periods from one year to a maximum of five years.

-In addition to the general requirements for all Emissions Reduction Fund projects, proponents participating under this method must:
+In addition to the general requirements for all ACCU Scheme projects, proponents participating under this method must:

 See more information in